metron-labs/secrets-manager-old/sdk/rust/core/docs/developer_docs.md

 All Keeper records, or records with the given UIDs

-> on default - we will get all records which the token given has access to
+> default - we will get all records which the token given has access to

 ### Retrieve Values From a Secret